ASU-RAS598-2025-S-Team08/RAS598-2025-S-Team08.github.io/index.md

 - **High-Level**: Depth anomalies + patrol planner → path updates and alerts

 **ROS2 Node Architecture and Topic Mapping**

-Here is a recommended **ROS2 architecture diagram** for your system:

 **Node Overview**: